HaldiH/vtd-attacks/slides.md

 However, some hypervisors, such as Xen, may restrict driver domains from fully configuring assigned devices configuration space.

-But no worries, each device has a database of per-device *quirks*, i.e. configuration space registers listing, to which the guest should have write access.
+Nevertheless, each device has a database of per-device *quirks*, i.e. configuration space registers listing, to which the guest should have write access.
 Furthermore, we can set the `permissive` flag to the Xen PCI backend, allowing the guest to write to any configuration space register.

 ---